 - Hotspot Shield Free VPN Proxy – Unblock Sites

 You get no restrictions on the data usage with Hotspot Shield but would get access to only 9 of the total server locations.
-If everything works out for you with the free subscription, you should continue using it because it won’t make much of a difference upgrading to the Elite plan.
+If everything works out for you with the free subscription, you should continue using it because it will not make much of a difference upgrading to the Elite plan.

 However, we would recommend upgrading to the Elite plan ($29.95 per year) if you want to access more virtual server locations, get priority customer support, ad-free browsing experience, malware blocking, and multi-device support.